UPDATE: This content ideas post was originally published on 9 November 2018 and updated on 29 October 2019 and again on 23 November 2020.

 The holidays are right around the corner and that means the eCommerce industry is about to see a flurry of activity.
-You can attract more of this activity to your online store if you invest in quality holiday-themed content.
+You can attract more of this activity to your retail shop (online and off) if you invest in quality holiday-themed content.
 Here we present our easy two-step content creation plan, along with content ideas to jumpstart your creative process.

-Content can be blog posts, videos, infographics, social media posts — anything you publish on the web.
+Content can be blog posts, videos, infographics, Instagram posts — anything you publish on the web.

 Lots of busy shoppers will be looking for advice, gifts, recipes, activities and other holiday tips online — especially now that we will likely spend much of the 2020 holidays at home.
 If you create seasonal content that draws people in, you’re more likely to connect with new customers.

 1. Find holiday keywords

-Before you map out your holiday content strategy, you need to find the right keywords for your industry.
-These are the words or phrases people are typing into search engines when looking for products like yours.
+Before you start posting to Facebook and Instagram, you need to find the right keywords for your industry.
+These are the words or phrases people are typing into search engines when looking for products or services like yours.

 Keyword usage is bound to change with the seasons, as more people look for gifts and holiday-themed content online.
 Most Google searches have four words or more, so don’t shy away from targeting longer search queries.